dgaydukov/cert-aws/sa/files/sa.md

 OpsWorks Stacks create lifecycle events and on each of them some recipes could be executed (default events - setup/configure/deploy/undeploy/shutdown).
 OpsWorks for Chef Automate - fully managed Chef server and automation tools for ci/cd.
 You can migrate to it from Stacks, but you would need to rewrite some recipes, but most recipes would work without any change.
 OpsWorks for Puppet Enterprise - managed Puppet Enterprise server and automation tools for ci/cd (including orchestration/provisioning/deploying services in ec2)
+You can use cf template to create stack:
+* use cf template to create VPC/Route53/Nat/Bastion and so on (but not ec2, they are created inside opsWorks)
+* using `AWS::OpsWorks::Stack` create stack and `AWS::OpsWorks::App` to create java app (or any other programming language)
+* use `AWS::OpsWorks::Instance` to create instances (don't use `AWS::EC2::Instance`)

 ###### SWF
 Simple Workflow Service - coordinate work (tasks) across distributed apps.
 With SWF you don't need to use messaging system, cause tasks works as messages.